-Concept studies are intended to provide NASA with more definitive information regarding the cost, risk, and feasibility of the investigations, as well as small business subcontracting plans, Engineering Science Investigations (ESIs) as required, and Student Collaborations (SCs), Science Enhancement Options (SEOs), and Technology Demonstration Options (TDOs) if proposed, before final down-selection for implementation.
+Concept studies are intended to provide NASA with more definitive information regarding the cost, risk, and feasibility of the investigations, as well as small business subcontracting plans, Engineering Science Investigations (ESIs) as required, Student Collaborations (SCs), Science Enhancement Options (SEOs), and Technology Demonstration Options (TDOs) if proposed, before final down-selection for implementation.

-The product of a concept study is a Concept Study Report (CSR), to be delivered to NASA approximately nine months after the Project Initiation Conference (see below).
-This document provides guidelines and requirements for preparing a CSR.
+The product of a concept study is a Concept Study Report (CSR) that is to be delivered to NASA approximately nine months after the Concept Study Kick-Off Meeting.
+Guidelines and requirements for preparing a CSR are provided by this document, which is available in the Program Library.
+This document undergoes occasional updating as necessary, with changes reported in the Change Log at its start.